NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 Use only quantitative method for waveform display; the quantitative TG-950P (P905) shown here was already discontinued.

-How about fully-quantitative type miniaturized mainstream CO2 sensor?
+What you should know about fully-quantitative type miniaturized mainstream CO2 sensor

-The TG-907P CO2 Sensor kit (order code P909) shown in above table is using quantitative method as declared.
+The TG-907P CO2 Sensor kit (order code P909) shown in above table is declared using quantitative method.
 This sensor was designed for non-intubated adult CO2 monitoring, as well as neonatal CO2 monitoring.
-In short, Nihon Kohden is trying not to rely on others for sidestream CO2 sampling expertise.
+Nihon Kohden is thus offering an alternative to sidestream CO2 sampling methodology.

 The miniaturized CO2 sensor is easily broken by the bigger and stronger adapter

-TG-971T4 CO2 sensor kit for SVM-7000 series monitors
+TG-971T4 quantitative CO2 sensor kit for SVM-7000 series monitors

 In addition to the dead space problem, they had not foreseen miniaturized mainstream CO2 sensors could be easily broken by the disposable adapters.
 This happened because the disposable adapters are now relatively bigger and stronger!